 Van transfer: 1 hour; Cycling: 12.5 miles; Terrain: flat to rolling hills.

 We begin our day by exploring the Risnjak National Park area, located in Gorski Kotar, the most mountainous and heavily forested region of the country.
 Located just under 10 miles from the Adriatic Sea, the park includes the Risnjak and Snježnik ranges, as well as the source area of the Kupa River which is, beyond doubt, one of the most beautiful places in the area.
 The Kupa River forms a natural border between Croatia and Slovenia.
 It springs from a karstic well at the park's lowest point, forming a turquoise pond over 650 feet long and nearly 100 feet wide.
 This natural phenomenon is one of the deepest and strongest river sources in Croatia, and remains puzzling for scientists.
 The Kupa flows through a picturesque valley known as the "valley of butterflies" - more than 500 species inhabit the area!
 We cycle from the hotel and pass through hamlets and forest until we reach the village of Razloge.
-Here we descend to the Kupa River source and enjoy a picnic lunch.
-The desire to swim in crystal clear water will be strong, but the 45°F temperature will keep all but the hardiest on the bank.
 We continue riding along the river, through the mountains and forests of Risnjak National Park.
 We cross over the Čabranka River, a tributary of the Kupa, which brings us into Slovenia.
 Continuing along the Slovenian bank of the Kupa River to Brod, we re-cross the river into Croatia.
 Time allowing, we'll hike to Zeleni Vir waterfall, the highest in the region, and onwards to the impressive Vrazji Prolaz Canyon (the Devil's Passage) before returning to our hotel for dinner.
 All meals included.

-Van transfers: 2.5 hours; Cycling: 30.5 miles; Terrain: flat to rolling terrain with one longer descent; Optional hiking: 1/2 - 1 hour.
+Van transfers: 2.5 hours; Cycling: 30.5 miles; Terrain: flat to rolling terrain with one longer descent.

 The Northern Velebit National Park's mountain chain rises 2,600' above sea level.
 We briefly explore Krasno village in the heart of the mountains before descending by bike to the Valley of Gacka River, world famous for excellent trout fishing.
 Our lunch stop is at the river's source, which is surrounded by numerous old wooden mills.
 From here, we continue cycling through the valley and into the area of Plitvice Lakes National Park.
 This evening we retire to the tiny village of Korana, located in a picture-postcard riverside setting near Plitvice Park.
-Our village hosts prepare a riverside barbeque.
 All meals included.

 Van transfer: 1.5 hours; Cycling: 27.5 – 50 miles; Terrain: flat to rolling terrain with one long descent into the Gacka River Valley.
 The road becomes hillier en route to Plitvice Lakes.